-CDA Staff will continue to work with the Board of Supervisors, residents, and advocates to adopt rental protections for Unincorporated Alameda County.
-Just cause eviction for multifamily units, among other policies, is currently being considered at the time of writing (April 2024).
+CDA Staff will continue to work with the Board of Supervisors, residents, and advocates to adopt rental protections for Unincorporated Alameda County.1 Extending the measures found in AB 1482 Just cause eviction to include single family and manufactured housing, extending the measures found in AB 1482 to include tenants of less than 1 year, creating a mandatory landlord-tenant mediation process, creating a proactive rental inspection program, and establishing a rental registry for multifamily units, among other policies, is currently being are under considered discussion at the time of writing (April 2024).
+The Board of Supervisors will adopt and implement a suite of rental protections that may include, and will not be limited to, the above list and direct staff to evaluate the programs regularly.